Anotheraq/JiPP2/README.md

 ### How to build a project?

-All you need is:
+All tools that you need:

 * CMake
 * Make

-Go to the root folder and follow the instructions
+Go to the project directory and follow the instructions

 * `mkdir build`
 * `cd build`